XH961209/haoxu.github.io/_pages/about.md

 <i class="fa-solid fa-magnifying-glass fa-beat"></i> Research Interests
 ======
 My research interests lie in computer networking and systems.
-Below are the main projects I have participated.
+Below are the major projects I participated in.
-- Deep Packet Inspection(DPI) Accelerating.
+- Deep Packet Inspection (DPI) Accelerating.
 As an intern in Intel from Feb.
 2022 to now, I'm a developer of [Hyperscan](https://github.com/intel/hyperscan), the fastest regular expression matching engine running on modern CPUs.
 I would take advantage of SIMD to accelerate the multi-literal matching process, a critical step in Hyperscan's workflow.
 Hyperscan has been integrated into famous DPI applications such as Snort and Suricata.
 It dramatically increases their real-time packet processing capability.
 Our